|

 Author: ENDING U.S. WARS by Honoring Americans Who Work for Peace

-D. Knox grew up on Grosse Ile, Michigan, and earned his Ph.D. in psychology
+grew up on Grosse Ile, Michigan, and earned his Ph.D. in psychology from the

-from the University of Michigan in 1974.
-Dr. Knox is Emeritus Distinguished University
+University of Michigan in 1974.
+Dr. Knox is Distinguished University Professor Emeritus in the Department

-Emeritus of Public Health at the University of South Florida (USF) in
+of Behavioral Health Science & Practice at the University of South

-Tampa, Florida.
-He is currently Chair of the US Peace Memorial Foundation and Editor of
+Florida (USF) in Tampa, Florida.
+He is Chair of the US Peace

 Dr. Knox joined the USF faculty in 1986 as Chair of the

-Health, with joint appointments in Psychology and Aging Studies.
-Spanning
+Health (until 2024), with previous joint appointments in Psychology and Aging

-over 45 years, his academic career has focused on issues of peace, ethics,
+Studies.
+For 50 years, his academic career has focused on peace, ethics, disease

-disease prevention, death, and mental health.
-He was elected to various
+prevention, death, and mental health issues.
+He was elected to leadership

-leadership positions nationwide and authored over 125 scholarly publications, including HIV and Community Mental Healthcare, The Johns
+positions nationwide and has authored over 125 scholarly publications, including HIV and Community Mental Healthcare, The Johns

-“in recognition of outstanding and distinguished contributions to the science
+recognition of outstanding and distinguished contributions to the science and

 international honor society of research scientists and engineers.